Rossb0b/NodeJS---Express-_-AuthSys/README.md

 # NodeJS---Express-_-AuthSys

 This project is a simple boilerplate for NodeJS API using Mongoose and Express.
-He only contains two routes; "auth" and "user" that handle an authentification crud.
+He only contains two routes; "auth" and "user" that handle an authentification system.

 ## Env variables